Police seek witnesses after Invercargill dairy robbery

 Police are seeking witnesses to an aggravated robbery at the Pomona Street Discount Dairy on Saturday night.

-Two men approached the store about 8.45pm, one of whom presented a metal bar at a staff member, police said in a statement.
+Two men approached the store about 8.45pm, one of whom presented a metal bar at a staff member, police said.

 The staff member ran away and called police.

-The offenders then entered the store and took cash and cigarettes before leaving on a motorised scooter and travelling west on Tramway Rd.
+The offenders then entered the store and took cash and cigarettes before leaving on a motorised scooter, travelling west on Tramway Rd.

-Police are seeking assistance from anyone who witnessed the incident or saw the men travelling on a motorised scooter in the area around that time.
+Police are seeking assistance from anyone who witnessed the robbery or saw the men on a motorised scooter in the area around that time.

-They are particularly interested in speaking to a woman who entered the store and made a purchase shortly after the incident but prior to police arrival, to ascertain what she observed.
+They are particularly interested in speaking to a woman who entered the store and made a purchase shortly after the robbery but before police arrived, to find out what she saw.